rezielanne/Cafeiq_App_Version_Flutter/README.md

-# cafeiq

-A new Flutter project.
+A new Flutter project to turn the developers's capstone project into a mobile app.

 ## Getting Started